ClearCrystals/LogicLuminaries/README.md

 <!--Describes any customer user interface requirements including graphical user interface requirements as well as data exchange format requirements.
 This also should include necessary reporting and other forms of human readable input and output.
 This should focus on how the feature or product and user interact to create the desired workflow.
 Describing your intended interface as “easy” or “intuitive” will get you nowhere unless it is accompanied by details.-->

+Link to Figma prototype board: [Prototype](https://www.figma.com/file/sHQWq1l1Ohp6OeOpo6M7Uj/Sudoku-Prototype?type=design&node-id=0%3A1&mode=design&t=vHhiSbuQ8qf681xa-1)

+Intentionally designed with accessibility and simplicity in mind (contrasting colors that are colorblind friendly, large and easy to read typeface).
+Lots of sudoku apps on the web are needlessly complicated, ours will not be.
+This site is a simple place to solve boards, no more, no less, and the design should reflect that.

 <!--NOTE: Please include illustrations or screenshots of what your user interface would look like -- even if they’re rough -- and interleave it with your description.-->

 <!-- Images can be included with `![alt_text](image_path)` -->